thanetate/Theory-v2/README.md

 # Theory Climbing
-Check it out here: [Link to your website]
+Check it out here: 🔗 https://www.theoryclimbing.com/
 ### Overview
 As an avid rock climber with over 7 years of experience, I’ve always dreamed of creating my own clothing brand.
 This project has allowed me to finally bring that vision to life.